swing trading

 Momentum Swing Trading Strategy

-The last two strategies discussed buying stock or options as the price drops.
+The last three strategies discussed buying stock or options as the price drops.

 This one is about buying a stock when its price is on the move upward.
 It is a momentum trading strategy.